-Feedback Friday articles address questions received through the Enterprise Project mailbox, meetings, contact form and surveys.
-Answers to the incoming questions are provided by project team subject matter experts.
-This article answers questions related to Payroll decisions and changes.
+Feedback Friday posts address questions received through the Enterprise Project mailbox, contact form and surveys.
+Questions in this edition are related to business intelligence and reporting in the future state.

 On Wednesday, May 22, the University Staff Advisory Committee (USAC) hosted “Conversation with Susan Basso and HR Leadership,” during which a panel of Office of Human Resources leaders discussed the HR transformations underway, including the implementation of Workday and a new HR Service Delivery model.

 As Ohio State progresses toward its initial release of Workday, staff who will frequently use the system to support their roles are receiving increased visibility into new system configurations.
 Most recently, around 150 Finance professionals participated in a “user preview” that demonstrated 15 common business processes related to accounting.

 As the largest and most complex higher education institution implementing Workday Student, Ohio State is in the unique position of shaping the development of the Workday Student product.
 Last week, leaders and delivery architects from Workday visited campus to discuss future functionality.
 The Workday team also spent time with the Enterprise Project's Student Advisory Board to highlight pieces of the Workday Student experience.

 The bi-annual HR Town Hall, held on Friday, April 26, brought together Ohio State’s HR professionals for updates on HR Transformation efforts.
 HR and university leaders shared strides made in shaping the future of HR at Ohio State, ultimately supporting an exceptional employee experience.